Flynn prosecutor's contested claims impacted judge's pivotal December opinion, FBI docs suggest

 Newly released FBI documents suggest a federal judge in Washington was swayed by apparent misrepresentations from a top prosecutor when he issued a memorandum opinion in December 2019 -- a ruling that marked one of the lowest points in former U.S. national security adviser Michael Flynn's effort to withdraw a guilty plea on a charge of lying to investigators.

 In the pivotal Dec.
 16, 2019, memorandum opinion, D.C.
-District Court Judge Judge Emmet Sullivan denied Flynn’s request that the government be compelled to search for and produce additional exculpatory "Brady" material.
+District Court Judge Emmet Sullivan denied Flynn’s request that the government be compelled to search for and produce additional exculpatory "Brady" material.
 That decision now appears to have been heavily based on inaccurate or misleading claims by top prosecutor Brandon Van Grack.

 Van Grack, a former member of Special Counsel Robert Mueller's Russia investigation team, was abruptly removed from the Flynn case on Thursday after Fox News highlighted his apparent noncompliance with Sullivan's February 2018 order to produce Brady material.
-The Justice Department then dropped the Flynn case entirely, as a mountain of exculpatory evidence emerged.
+The Justice Department then dropped the Flynn case entirely, as a mountain of striking exculpatory evidence had emerged -- including a handwritten note from a top FBI official debating whether the bureau's objective was to "get [Flynn] fired."

 TUESDAY: VAN GRACK'S REPRESENTATIONS IN DOUBT ; THURSDAY: VAN GRACK WITHDRAWS FROM CASE